Azure Migration And Backup 3 – Run a Disaster Recovery Test Fail-over for Azure VM

 Let’s continue with my last article Set Up Azure Site Recovery (ASR) using Azure portal.
-In that article, we have discussed hoe to configured our ASR Manas-MSTECHs-Vault and also we have created one Replicated Item for one Azure virtual Machine as shown in the following figure.
+In that article, we will discuss, how to configured our ASR Manas-MSTECHs-Vault and also we will also create one Replicated Item for one Azure virtual Machine as shown in the following figure.

 We can see in the above figure that, we have added one replicated item for one Azure VM ( ASRSourceVM) as a source located in “South India” region.
 We are going to migrate the VM to a different location “Central India“.
 I am not quite sure about the reason, but when we do a fail-over , it replicate the environment in the same region, where we configured our ASR.
 Let’s open our replicated item in azure portal to proceed.
 Check this article to find the location of replicated item in Azure portal.
 In the following image we can see the overview of our replicated item.

 On replicated item page, in left menu, under General section, we can see Properties, Compute and Network and Disk links. we can reconfigure them if required.
 Following figures are showing the sections, which we can customize.

 In this article we will discuss, how to run a disaster recovery Test Failover for an Azure VM, from one Azure region to another.
 A test fail-over will validates our replication strategy without data loss or downtime, and doesn’t affect any production environment.
 The best practice is to